 Sat 26 Jan 2.30pm

 (Touch Tour 12.45pm)

-£5 Audio Described tickets available to those aged 25 and under on 19 Nov.
+£5 Audio Described tickets go on sale to those aged 25 and under at 5pm 19 Nov.

 Mon 10 Dec – Wed 19 Dec (excluding 18 Dec)

 If you live or work in the Islington area you can book best available seats for £25 for the opening performances, subject to availability.
 Enter the promo code ISFIRST when booking.
 For applicable postcodes see here.

 Customers claiming Jobseekers Allowance and students can book second-price band tickets for £25 (£27.50 on peak price) on Monday - Thursday evenings and Wednesday and Saturday matinees.
 Concessions tickets are also applicable for first-price band tickets on Wednesday and Saturday matinees*.
 For more information click here.

 Customers who are 65 and over can book second-price-band tickets* for £25 on Monday - Thursday evenings & Wednesday & Saturday matinees.
 Over 65s tickets are also applicable for first-price band tickets on Wednesday and Saturday matinees.
 For more information click here.

 Customers aged 30 or under can book second-price-band tickets for £15 on Monday - Thursday evenings & Wednesday & Saturday matinees*.